Racism Increases Premature Births in America — the Data Is Now in to Prove that Point

 The InterGroup books explain those conflicts in those other countries today as well.
-Syria, Sri Lanka, Fiji, Yemen, and a hundred other multi-tribal nations currently have people whose most negative inter group instincts are fully activated who are very intentionally and very deliberately doing damaging things to one another every day.
+Syria, Sri Lanka, Fiji, Yemen, and 100 other multi-tribal nations currently have people whose most negative inter group instincts are fully activated who are very intentionally and very deliberately doing damaging things to one another every day.
 We all have those sets of instincts — and we cannot allow them to be activated at those kinds of ugly and damaging levels here.

-This particular study of the impact of racism on California births has an immediacy to it that should lead us to do things now for a number of mothers that will help reduce the number of preterm births in this country.
-We now know from the great research done at Duke that there are some mothers at highest risk — and we should each reach out now to all of those mothers to reduce their risk and to help them have healthy, happy full term babies and births.
+This particular study of the impact of racism on California births has an immediacy to it that should lead us to do things now for a number of mothers that will help reduce the number of pre-term births in this country.
+We now know from the great research done at Duke that there are some mothers at highest risk — and we should each reach out now to all of those mothers to reduce their risk and to help them have healthy, happy full-term babies and births.

 Please share this information with anyone who might be thinking or working with those mothers and those care sites where the premature birth rates are the highest in the world.

 Also — please share both the Duke study and the California study with anyone who might be able to share it with any African American mothers who might somehow be in your world and with any caregivers who have African American expectant mothers as patients.